almondtools/xrayinterface/HandlingSingletons.md

 	}
 ```

-To provide static properties, we have to use the class ClassAccess instead of ObjectAccess.
+To provide static properties, we have to use the class XRayInterface instead of XRayInterface.
 The conventions for the interface are similar
-to the interfaces for ObjectAccess.
+to the interfaces for XRayInterface.
 Note that the interface has itself non-static methods, the accessed methods/properties are static.

 Singleton Injection
 ===================